4.11 Provisions and Contingent liabilities

 i) The fair value of loans have estimated by discounting expected future cash flows using discount rate equal to the rate near to the reporting date of the comparable product.

-i i) The fair value of debt securities, borrowings other than debt securities and subordinated liabilities have estimated by discounting expected future cash flows using discounting rate equal to the rate near to report date based on comparable rate / market observable data.
+ii) The fair value of debt securities, borrowings other than debt securities and subordinated liabilities have been estimated by discounting expected future cash flows using discounting rate equal to the rate near to reporting date based on comparable rate / market observable data.

 iii) Derivatives are fair valued using observable inputs / rates.